abhayprdp1/Shopping-Cart-Application/README.md

 ### Zod Schemas
 - `productSchema.ts` – validates the DummyJSON API response before usage
 - `shippingSchema.ts` – validates all shipping form fields with appropriate rules

----

-## ⚠️ Known Limitations

-- No real payment gateway integration (by design, as per assignment spec)
-- No unit tests (would add with Vitest for cart calculation functions with more time)
-- No pagination — fetches all 100 products at once from DummyJSON

----

-## 🔮 What I Would Improve With More Time

-- Add unit tests for cart calculation functions using Vitest
-- Implement infinite scroll or pagination for products
-- Add product search by tags and brand
-- Persist shipping form data in session storage for multi-tab UX
-- Add toast notifications for cart actions
-- Improve mobile layout for the checkout grid